What are cultural differences in the workplace: Top 9 strategies to promote DEI in 2026

 - Ingroup-outgroup dynamics: Cultural differences can contribute to the formation of ingroups and outgroups within teams, leading to cliques, favoritism, and exclusionary behaviors.
 These dynamics can undermine collaboration, trust, and cohesion among team members, affecting morale and productivity.

-How do you deal with cultural differences in the workplace: 9 Top strategies that work
+How to deal with cultural differences in the workplace: 9 effective strategies

 1. Cultural awareness training